21 SaaS Marketing Metrics You Must Track in 2022

 7. Customer Acquisition Cost (CAC)

-With calculating your customer acquisition cost you will be able to tell how effective your marketing strategies are.
+With calculating your customer acquisition cost you will be able to tell how effective your marketing efforts are.
 If you spend a lot of money to acquire customers, your marketing may not be so efficient.

 8. CLV/CAC Ratio